 - Click Inbox in the left navigation pane

-- Under Start using the inbox, click edit next to the current inbox email address
+- Under Upload a bill, click edit next to the current inbox email address

 - Enter the new inbox email address, using a minimum of eight (8) characters in front of the @bill.com domain